google/autocxx/README.md

 * It requires [llvm to be installed due to bindgen](https://rust-lang.github.io/rust-bindgen/requirements.html)
 * Two of the tests fail when built against some STLs due to a problem where bindgen generates `type-parameter-0-0` which is not a valid identifier.

+As with `cxx`, this generates both Rust and C++ side bindings code.
+The Rust code is simply and transparently generated at build time by the `include_cpp!` procedural macro.
+But you'll need to take steps to generate the C++ code: either by using the `build.rs` integration within `autocxx_build`, or the command line utility within `autocxx_gen`.

 # Configuring the build

 This runs `bindgen` within a procedural macro.
 There are limited opportunities to pass information into procedural macros, yet bindgen needs to know a lot about the build environment.